| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Pending

 This definitely gets confusing for clients poking around on Zillow, Redfin, and even the MLS.
-What’s the difference between active, active-contingent, pending, and all of the other terminology?
-If a sale is labeled “pending,” all of the contingencies on the sale have been met and it is moving toward closing.
+What’s the difference between active, active-contingent, pending, and all the other terminology?
+If a sale is labeled pending, all of the contingencies on the sale have been met and it is moving toward closing.
 Chances are very good that this sale will close.
 If not, the buyer may be at risk of losing their earnest money.

 Per diem fees